chaos-mesh/chaos-mesh/CONTRIBUTING.md

 ### Step 6: Get a code review

 Once your pull request has been opened, it will be assigned to at least two reviewers.
-The reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.
+The reviewers will do a thorough code review of correctness, bugs, opportunities for improvement, documentation and comments, and style.

 Commit changes made in response to review comments to the same branch on your fork.